 Data engineering, taught through shipped systems.

 This repo starts with Python, schemas, storage, processing, and streaming.
 It moves into two serious builds: a trading platform and a retrieval lab that tags content, indexes it, and answers with citations.
-It now also carries an advanced research lens on fractals, pattern recognition, MDM, and governance.
+Then it goes somewhere most curricula never do: a research wing where fractals, indexing, lineage, and institutional governance run in working code.

 Applied System A